 The mission of the St. Michael Student Council is to live as spiritual examples, ministering to their fellow students, representing the perspectives and concerns of the student body, and providing a variety of events, activities, programs, outreaches, and services to brighten, inspire, and rally the St. Michael community.

 The school band is comprised of students in fourth through eighth grade.
-The students are conducted by Mr. Glenn Pawlak.
+The students are conducted by Mr. Bill Gula.
 Students take lessons once a week during school days, as well as additional classes after school.
-The students lead our school in our fight song during pep rallies as well as a Christmas and end of year concerts.
+The students lead our school in our fight song during pep rallies as well as a Christmas and end-of-year concert.

 Students in the school choir learn and practice a variety of hymns that are used throughout the school year at our grade level Masses, All-School Masses, and Holy Days of Obligation.
 They’re voices make every celebration special!